Bhatta6190/Waveform-LiDAR-Analysis/README.md

     - `LE` – Lorentz entropy (waveform complexity)

-Future updates will include additional modules for data processing and trait modeling.
+Future updates will include additional modules for data processing and structure modeling.
 We welcome suggestions and contributions to improve the repository.

 **Contact**: [rb1005@rit.edu](mailto:rb1005@rit.edu) for potential collaborations.